 Whether you are a plaintiff (the person suing) or the defendant (the person sued), you need to back up your story with evidence.
 One of the best ways to prove your case is with letters or in-person testimony from eyewitnesses or expert witnesses.
 For more information, see Offering Witness Testimony in Small Claims Court.
 Depending on the facts of your case, you can also use photographs, advertisements falsely promoting a product or service, and written contracts to convince the judge you are right.

 First, understand that the judge is busy and has heard dozens of stories like yours.
 To keep the judge's attention, get to the point fast by describing the event that gave rise to your claim.
 Immediately follow up by stating how much money you are requesting after you have clearly stated the key event.
 Double back and tell the judge the exact events that led up to your loss.
 For more information, see Presenting Your Testimony and Evidence in Small Claims Court.

 No. Small claims courts primarily resolve small monetary disputes, and in a few states, evictions and restitution of property.
 No state allows you to use small claims court to file a divorce, guardianship, name change, or bankruptcy, or to ask for emergency relief (such as an injunction to stop someone from doing an illegal act).
 A few states also prohibit small claims suits based on libel, slander, false arrest, and a few other legal theories.

 Learn more in What Types of Cases I Resolve in Small Claims Court?

 Before you go to court, you might want to learn some common (and perhaps even not-so-common) legal terms.
-Get Nolo's Plain-English Law Dictionary, now available as a free iPhone app (also compatible with iPod touch).
+Get Nolo's Plain-English Law Dictionary.
 For a self-help book covering all aspects of the small claims process, try Everybody's Guide to Small Claims Court by attorney Cara O'Neill.